Eye Movement Desensitisation

 EMDR can essentially be helpful for individuals to process any situation or experience, which has caused emotional disturbance/ distress.

-EMDR is most widely known for treating PTSD/ Trauma.
-However, there is growing evidence for it's effectiveness in helping people recover from Anxiety disorders such as Panic, Phobia's and OCD as well as Depression, Addictions and Chronic pain.
+There is also growing evidence for it's effectiveness in helping people recover from Anxiety disorders such as Panic, Phobia's and OCD as well as Depression, Addictions and Chronic pain.
 It can also be helpful for anyone dealing with grief, loss, or complicated emotions from past events.